Information about the Institutional Review Board

 Where to submit your proposal

 All proposals and supporting documents, must be submitted electronically.
 The IRB form is available online via this link.
-After submitting the IRB form, you will need to send copies of all documents and instruments (survey, advertisement, informed consent form, etc.) to Dr. Chris Tokpah.
+After submitting the IRB form, send an email notification (with or without supporting documents-survey, advertisement, informed consent form, etc.) to Dr. Chris Tokpah.
 He can be emailed here.
-Please make sure to include the title of your research in the subjecyt lione.
+Please make sure to include the title of your research in the subject line.
 If you need to reach us by phone, please call 610-359-5106.

 Timeline for Approval